wez/wezterm/docs/config/lua/config/cursor_blink_ease_out.md

-# text_blink_ease_out = "Linear"
+# cursor_blink_ease_out = "Linear"

 *Since: nightly builds only*

-Specifies the *easing function* to use when computing the color for text that has the blinking attribute in the fading-out phase--when the text is fading from the foreground color to the background color.
+Specifies the *easing function* to use when computing the color for the text cursor when it is set to a blinking style.

 See [visual_bell](visual_bell.md) for more information about easing functions.